Is it possible for men to fake orgasms?

 Both men and women are most likely to fake their orgasms when having sexual intercourse and not during other forms of sex.
-Pretenders tend to have a fixed view of sex, say the study’s authors.
-They think sex means intercourse, and intercourse should end in orgasms all around.
+Pretenders tend to think sex means intercourse, and intercourse should end in orgasms all around.

 This makes them feel under pressure to climax.

 Some people feel sex is always supposed to follow the same script: ‘she orgasms, then he orgasms, then sex is over’.

 This makes women think they have to pretend to orgasm so their partner can take his turn to climax.

 In the end, it is clear that both men and women feel pressured to show pleasure to keep their partners happy.
 And it’s this cliched script for sex that keeps people faking it instead of working together for the real thing.